Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

 We may repeat these arguments for every weakly connected component of $N$ to obtain the lemma. \end{proof}

 Next we give the proof of \autoref{lem:division}, which shows that there are weighted weak $r$-divisions for planar graphs.

-\begin{proof}[Proof of \autoref{lem:division}] We will not be concerned with the edge weights of $N$ and accordingly define the distance function $d_M(u,v)$ for any subgraph $M$ of $N$ to be the \emph{hop-distance} between $u$ and $v$ in~$\ud{M}$, i.e.\ the minimum number of edges on any path from $u$ to $v$ in $\ud{M}$.
-The idea (as outlined in~\cite{KPR-Lee}) is to iteratively ``chop'' the vertices of $N$ into disjoint sets that induce annuli of bounded thickness measured in the hop-distance.
-For this we first choose an initial offset $\tau_0\in\{1,\ldots,\tau\}$ for a desired thickness $\tau$.
-Then for any connected graph $M$, we define a \emph{$\tau$-chop} of $M$ as the partition of $V(M)$ into the following sets.
-Fix an arbitrary vertex $v_0\in V(M)$ and let
+\begin{proof}[Proof of \autoref{lem:division}] We will not be concerned with the edge weights of $N$ and accordingly define the distance function $d_M(u,v)$ for any subgraph $M$ of $N$ to be the \emph{hop-distance} between $u$ and $v$ in~$\ud{M}$, i.e., the minimum number of edges on any path from $u$ to $v$ in $\ud{M}$.
+The idea (as outlined in~\cite{KPR-Lee,fakcharoenphol2003improved}) is to iteratively ``chop'' the vertices of $N$ into disjoint sets that induce annuli of bounded thickness measured in the hop-distance, using the following random process.
+For a fixed value $\tau$, if we are given some connected graph $M$, then we first choose an offset $\tau_0\in\{1,\ldots,\tau\}$ uniformly at random and an arbitrary vertex $v_0$ of~$M$.
+A so-called \emph{$\tau$-chop} then is the partition of the vertices of $M$ defined by the sets

-We define a $\tau$-chop of a disconnected graph as the partition resulting from performing a $\tau$-chop on each of the connected components.
-Finally, a $\tau$-chop of a partition $\mc{P}$ is the refined partition resulting from performing a $\tau$-chop on each subgraph induced by a set in~$\mc{P}$.
+We define a $\tau$-chop of a disconnected graph as the partition given by the union $\bigcup_{\ell}\mc{P}_\ell$ of $\tau$-chops~$\mc{P}_\ell$, $\ell\geq 1$, of the connected components, where for each component we choose an offset $\tau_0$ uniformly at random and an arbitrary vertex~$v_0$.
+Finally, a $\tau$-chop of a partition $\mc{P}$ is the refined partition given by the union of $\tau$-chops on each subgraph induced by a set in~$\mc{P}$, again choosing a $v_0$ and a $\tau_0$ for every component of the subgraphs.
 Hence we may start with $N$ and iteratively perform $\tau$-chops to obtain smaller and smaller subsets of vertices.

-\citet{KPR-Lee} now proves the following claim, where the \emph{weak diameter} of a subgraph $M\subseteq N$ is the maximum hop-distance of any two vertices of $M$ measured in the underlying graph $N$, i.e.\ $\max_{u,v\in V(M)} d_N(u,v)$.
+\citet{KPR-Lee} now proves the following claim, where the \emph{weak diameter} of a subgraph $M\subseteq N$ is the maximum hop-distance of any two vertices of $M$ measured in the underlying graph $N$, i.e., $\max_{u,v\in V(M)} d_N(u,v)$.
+Note that this claim holds independent of the choices of the vertices $v_0$ and the offsets $\tau_0$.

-\begin{claim}[Lemma~2 in~\cite{KPR-Lee}] If $N$ excludes $K_h$ as a minor, then any sequence of $h-1$ iterated $\tau$-chops on $N$ results in a partition $\mc{P}$ of $V(N)$, such that each graph induced by a set $S\in\mc{P}$ has weak diameter $O(h\tau)$. \end{claim}
+\begin{claim}[Lemma~2 in~\cite{KPR-Lee}] If $N$ excludes $K_h$ as a minor, then any sequence of $h-1$ iterated $\tau$-chops on $N$ results in a partition $\mc{P}$ of $V(N)$, such that each graph induced by a set $S\in\mc{P}$ has weak diameter~$O(h\tau)$. \end{claim}